pkrisz99/GANscape/README.md

 **Disclaimer**: We do not intend to distribute this database, we are only providing these for educational evaluation purposes.

-Link for the data with the chosen classes: https://drive.google.com/file/d/15SSnj3CllTz_73jKHOVU-9HpYgRpxAYm/view?usp=sharing
+Link for the data with the chosen classes:(not available anymore) https://drive.google.com/file/d/15SSnj3CllTz_73jKHOVU-9HpYgRpxAYm/view?usp=sharing

 Link for the data with only train data: